rackspace/php-opencloud/docs/userguide/Networking/USERGUIDE.md

     ));
     ```

-* If you are working with the Rackspace cloud, instantiate a `OpenCloud\Rackspace` client as follows:
+* If you are working with the Rackspace cloud, instantiate an
+`OpenCloud\Rackspace` client as follows:

     ```php
     use OpenCloud\Rackspace;